Glossary

 - allocator

-Usually allocator means the block allocator, i.e. the logic inside filesystem which decides where to place newly allocated blocks in order to maintain several constraints (like data locality, low fragmentation).
+Usually allocator means the block allocator, i.e. the logic inside the filesystem which decides where to place newly allocated blocks in order to maintain several constraints (like data locality, low fragmentation).

 In btrfs, allocator may also refer to chunk allocator, i.e. the logic behind placing chunks on devices.